flopgov/flopradioapp/README.md

 ## 🚀 How to Use

 1. **Visit the Live App**
-   Open the deployed web app in Safari:
+   Open the deployed web app in Safari or Chrome:
    [https://flopradioapp.pages.dev](https://flopradioapp.pages.dev)

 2. **Play the Stream**